-VIOLATION of pitches thrown restrictions will result in the disqualification of the team for the remainder of the tournament.
+First violation of pitch count rule: Head coach and pitcher ejected for that game, plus the following game.
+Second violation of pitch count rule by same team: Team is disqualified from tournament play.
 Teams must keep track of pitches thrown by each pitcher during each game and verify with the opposing coach and umpire at the previously specified times and again immediately following the game.
 Coaches are also responsible for verifying the number of pitches thrown with the tournament director, who will keep a running total throughout the tournament.